 YLEA will provide an opportunity for youth leaders to strengthen their leadership skills through Movement Strategy Center’s Transformative Youth Leadership Framework.
 The Transformative Youth Leadership Framework will support youth to move from cultures of personal crisis and survival to reflection, action and sustainability.

-YLEA applications will be available on Friday, June 7th Participants in this specialization will receive a DCYF University Certification.
+YLEA applications are available.
+Participants in this specialization will receive a DCYF University Certification.

 Upon completion of the all requirements, participants will be able to receive credit through either San Francisco State University’s Department of Ethnic Studies and/or Extended Learning Program or another certified program.
 All participants who satisfy specialization requirements will receive a certificate of completion.